 Section 1983 and Fourth Amendment Claims

 In the Enforcement Acts of 1871, also known as the “Ku Klux Klan Acts," Congress specifically held that groups of people could be liable in court for violating the constitutional rights of other Americans, including public officials.
-This was an effort to help protect Black Americans who were the frequent targets of horrific violence, including lynching, and that in some cases public officials condoned.
-However, the end of Reconstruction came about shortly after these laws were passed and the legal system ended up offering little protection for Black citizens until the 1960s.
+This was an effort to help protect Black Americans, who were the frequent targets of horrific violence (including lynching) that, in some cases, public officials condoned.
+However, the end of Reconstruction came about shortly after these laws were passed, and the legal system ended up offering little protection for Black citizens until the 1960s.

 People refer to lawsuits against the police alleging civil rights violations as §1983 claims.
 This is because the civil rights movement of the 1960s reinvigorated 42 U.S.C. §1983 of the Ku Klux Klan Acts.
 Section 1983 provides that “every person who . . . subject[s], or causes to be subjected, any citizen of the United States . . . to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws, shall be liable to the party injured in an action at law, suit in equity, or other proper proceeding for redress."
 Put simply, victims of constitutional rights violations can sue whoever was responsible.
 It was during the civil rights movement that black Americans first began alleging police use of excessive force in violation of §1983.

-The Spreme Court has held that the Fourth Amendment prohibits police from using excessive force when apprehending a suspect or making an arrest.
+The Supreme Court has held that the Fourth Amendment prohibits police from using excessive force when apprehending a suspect or making an arrest.
 Under §1983, such a violation means that officers who use excessive force are subject to civil liability.
-This exact reasoning occurred in the 1958 case Monroe v.
+This exact reasoning occurred in the 1961 case Monroe v.
 Pape.
-There, the U.S. Supreme Court held that a police officer acted “under the color of law" in using unreasonable force, and as such could be liable for violating the suspect's Fourth Amendment rights.
+There, the U.S. Supreme Court held that a police officer acted “under the color of law" in using unreasonable force and, as such, could be liable for violating the suspect's Fourth Amendment rights.

 The Supreme Court has also held that a Fourth Amendment violation on its own – regardless of §1983 – can lead to civil liability in the 1971 case Bivens v.
 Six Unkown Fed.
 Narcotics Agents.
 You can read more about Bivens claims elsewhere on FindLaw.